bmoneill/md2roff/README.md

 for converting Markdown files to printable PDFs or generating a manpage from a Markdown file.

-Note: `md2man` is in an experimental stage and likely will not work correctly.

 ## Prerequisites

 * A [lex](https://github.com/westes/flex/).